bananahabit/Metacrafters-Repo/Smart_Contract_Management_ETH+AVAX/README.md

 ## Description

-This project is a simple contract that allows the user to withdraw and deposit ETH into their Metamask account.
+This project is a simple contract that allows the user to withdraw ETH into their Metamask account and use that to buy Shawarmas.
 It also include a feature that locks and unlocks an account before proceeding to the ATM-like website.

 ### Executing program